-Though Enough Said has been screening only in one theatre way out in the ‘burbs of my town — a final indignity from the local Empire Theatres, which has sold its cinemas to Canadian national chain Cineplex and hands them over this week — I made the effort to head out there this weekend, not wanting to miss this very well-reviewed feature.
+Though Enough Said has been screening in only one theatre way out in the ‘burbs of my town — a final indignity from the local Empire Theatres, which has sold its soul and theatres to Canadian national chain Cineplex and hands them over this week — I made the effort to head out there this weekend, not wanting to miss this very well-reviewed feature.
 And I’m glad I did — it’s a total charmer, and I’d say it’s Holofcener’s best so far.

 It isn’t long before the plot complication kicks in, and it’s one right out of a situation comedy: As Marianne and Eva become friendly beyond their professional relationship, Marianne opens up about her ex-husband and all his annoying habits.
 It doesn’t take Eva long to figure out Marianne’s ex is Albert, the new guy Eva is dating.

 Eva tells her good friend Sarah (Toni Collette, rocking her authentic Aussie accent for a change) all about this conundrum — she likes the new fella but she also likes her new friend and is afraid to come clean with either of them.
 Interestingly, Eva’s open about this with her daughter Ellen as well as Ellen’s teenage friend Chloe (Tavi Gevenson), who is remarkably frank with her own private life.